-Reading Enhancement II 2 Credits This is a course for students needing to improve specific reading skills.
+This is a course for students needing to improve specific reading skills.
 Emphasis will be on adequate reading preparation, increasing reading speed and improving vocabulary and comprehension through the development of literal, critical and effective reading skills.
-These skills will be taught through a variety of textbook exercises, tests, computer software, guizzes and readings.
+These skills will be taught through a variety of textbook exercises, tests, computer software, quizzes and readings.
 In addition, outside reading/writing may be utilized to further ensure development of skills.
-Credit earned in this class will not count toward graduation.
-(Prerequisite: LOC 40 grade of 'C' or higher or placement by COMPASS exam)
+The course is offered on a credit/no credit basis, with 75% or better required to receive credit.
+These credits cannot be applied to requirements for graduation.
+A letter grade will not be given and there will be no impact on the student's grade point average.
+(Prerequisite: LOC 40 grade of 'C' or higher or Placement by Crowder Standard Placement Exam)

-LOC 90 Reading Across the Curriculum
+LOC 90 Reading Across the Curriculum (3-0) 3 Credits

-3 Credits This course is designed to improve reading skills necessary to succeed in college level courses across disciplines.
+This course is designed to improve reading skills necessary to succeed in college level courses across disciplines.
 Emphasis is on critical reading techniques, content-specific vocabulary and efficient comprehension.
 A variety of readings, assessments, and supplemental exercises are included to enhance the development of the various reading skills.
-Credit earned in this course does not count toward graduation.
-(Prerequisite: Grade of 'C' or higher in LOC 50 or appropriate COMPASS scores)
+The course is offered on a credit/no credit basis, with 70% or better required to receive credit.
+These credits cannot be applied to requirements for graduation.
+A letter grade will not be given and there will be no impact on the student's grade point average.
+(Prerequisite: Grade of 'C' or higher in LOC 50 or Placement by Crowder Standard Placement Exam)